rai-harshit/nd00333_AZMLND_C2/starter_files/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

-Bank Marketing Predictor: Training, Publishing and Consumption
+## Bank Marketing Predictor: Training, Publishing and Consumption

 This project is part of the Udacity Azure ML Nanodegree.
 In this project, we focus on 3 main steps:
   1. Creating a pipeline and training a Machine Learning model using AutoML.